ancestral/Wesnoth-Canvas/README.md

 http://r.wesnoth.org/t36714

 ## Changelog
+### Version 2 Build 7
+4 September 2012

+* Added new cursor.
+Not sure how I like it; may revert to original one.
+* Added transition map.
+This is the beginning for really drawing nice-looking terrain.
+* Minor formatting changes to terrain table.
+* Removed GPL license on images.
+These are original works inspired by the Wesnoth project.

 ### Version 2 Build 6
 21 August 2012

-* Added names for all terrain codes
+* Added names for all terrain codes.
-* Made status bar narrower
+* Made status bar narrower.
-* Added name of terrain when a hex is selected
+* Added name of terrain when a hex is selected.

 ### Version 2 Build 5b
 21 August 2012